New Zealand Rugby boss Steve Tew standing down

-New Zealand Rugby (NZR) Chief Executive Steve Tew has today announced he will stand down from his role at the end of this year.
+New Zealand Rugby chief executive Steve Tew has today announced he will stand down from his role at the end of this year.

-His departure will bring the curtain down on a 25-year long career in rugby administration, including the last 12 years as NZR CEO.
-Tew has worked at New Zealand Rugby since 2001 and will leave in December.
+His departure will bring the curtain down on a 25-year long career in rugby administration, including the last 12 years as NZ Rugby CEO.
+Tew has worked at NZ Rugby since 2001 and will leave in December.

 "After much reflection, I've decided that this is the best time for me to make way for someone else to lead New Zealand Rugby into the future and a new phase for our national game," Tew said.